massCodeIO/massCode/README.md

 ### Integrations
 massCode supports extensions for [VS Code](https://marketplace.visualstudio.com/items?itemName=AntonReshetov.masscode-assistant), [Raycast](https://www.raycast.com/antonreshetov/masscode) and [Alfred](https://github.com/massCodeIO/assistant-alfred), which gives even more possibilities to use application.
 With the VS Code extension you get practically zen mode, search for the necessary snippets and insert them immediately or save the selected code sections as a snippet.

+### Beautiful Screenshots
+Create beautiful snippet images on different backgrounds and in different modes

 ## Overview